 Are Cretan hieroglyphics the same as Egyptian hieroglyphics?

 No, Cretan hieroglyphics are not the same as Egyptian hieroglyphics, and the two systems are not directly related despite sharing the descriptive word hieroglyphic.
 The label simply means that both use pictorial signs resembling recognisable objects.
 Cretan hieroglyphic writing developed independently within the Aegean world during the Old Palace period of Minoan Crete, serving a society organised around palace economies at sites such as Knossos and Malia.
 Its signs depict heads, hands, tools, plants, animals and ships, but they are arranged as a working writing system rather than as art.
-Egyptian hieroglyphics, by contrast, are a fully deciphered script recording the ancient Egyptian language over thousands of years and a far larger body of text.
-The Cretan script remains undeciphered, and the language behind its signs is unknown, so any comparison between the two stops at the shared pictorial appearance and the common modern name.

 Why have Cretan hieroglyphics not been read when Linear B has?

-Cretan hieroglyphics have not been read mainly because the surviving inscriptions are short and few, and because there is no known language or bilingual text to anchor a decipherment.
-Most examples appear on small seals, clay sealings and brief clay documents, so the repeated sequences that scholars rely on to crack a script are scarce.
-The underlying language has no certain identification, which removes another route to reading the signs.
-Linear B succeeded where this script has failed because it was recognised as recording an early form of Greek, giving scholars a known language to test their proposed sign values against, supported by a larger and more varied set of tablets.
+Linear B succeeded where this script has failed because it was recognised as recording an early form of Greek.
+That gave scholars a known language to test their proposed sign values against, supported by a larger and more varied set of tablets.
 Cretan hieroglyphics offer no equivalent anchor: no confirmed related language, no bilingual document, and only a modest corpus.
-Until more or longer inscriptions come to light, or a decisive link to a known language is found, the script and its language remain unknown.
+Until longer inscriptions come to light, or a decisive link to a known language is found, the script and its language remain unknown.

 How do the Phaistos Disc and the Arkalochori Axe fit in?

 The Phaistos Disc and the inscribed Arkalochori Axe are Minoan-Crete objects that are sometimes discussed alongside Cretan hieroglyphics, but they are not straightforwardly the same script and each presents its own puzzle.
 The Phaistos Disc is a fired clay disc stamped with rows of pictorial signs arranged in a spiral, a unique object whose signs do not map neatly onto the standard hieroglyphic corpus, and it too remains undeciphered.
 The Arkalochori Axe is a bronze axe carrying a short engraved inscription whose signs invite comparison with the hieroglyphic and Phaistos material without being identical.
-Because these items are exceptional and isolated, scholars treat them with caution rather than folding them into the main hieroglyphic record.
-They are best understood as related members of the wider world of early Aegean signs, illustrating how varied and incompletely understood Minoan writing remains.
-Both can be seen in the Heraklion Archaeological Museum on Crete.